-The Quality Childcare Initiative seeks qualified applicants that will increase regulated capacity in an existing Levels 3 or 4 Paths to QUALITY or ExceleRate Illinois childcare program; or attain Level 3 or 4 in Paths to QUALITY or ExceleRate Illinois at an existing childcare program; or progress toward licensing and participation in Paths to Quality at a new program.
+The Educating About SUDs Initiative seeks qualified applicants that will use innovative ways to educate our communities about substance use disorders and to reduce stigma and the associated negative attitudes and behavior around them.
 The project narrative should provide a simple but detailed description of what the applicant is intending to do with this grant money.
-The narrative should also describe how the grant funds will help the program achieve the required outputs/outcomes referred to in this Request for Proposals.
+The narrative should also describe how the funds will help the program achieve the required outputs/outcomes referred to in this Request for Proposals.